hiroaki-yamamoto/node-validator-nu/README.md

     "./test.html",
     "./test2.html"
   ],
   "/path/to/vnu.jar" // Of course this argument is optional.
-You need to include file name.
+You need to include the file name.
 ).then(function (result) {
     // callback
     // This API returns messages array.